-- (a) A primary system designed to accommodate a specified design rainfall event; and - (b) A secondary system to ensure that the effects of stormwater run-off from events that exceed the capacity of the primary system are managed, including occasions when there are complete blockages of critical culverts and other critical structures in the primary system.
-Critical structures are determined by Council.
+(a) A primary system designed to accommodate a 5% AEP peak flowrate (with climate change adjusted rainfall); and

+(b) A secondary system for a 1% AEP peak flow rate (with climate change adjusted rainfall) to ensure that the effects of stormwater run-off from events that exceed the capacity of the primary system are managed, including occasions when there are complete blockages of critical culverts and other critical structures in the primary system.
+The system designer shall identify all critical structures and components within the primary network and apply appropriate blockage factors.
+The approach taken to identify the critical structures and determine the blockage factors to be applied is to be confirmed with Council's Property and Infrastructure department.